 What is it about?

-Persistent exposure to adversities (e.g., parental hostility, neighborhood crime, racial discrimination, and socioeconomic risk) across the childhood/adolescent life course is associated with health problems in adulthood among Black Americans.
-Further, this relationship is mediated by low self-esteem, depressive symptoms, and lack of self-control.
+Persistent exposure to adversities, such as parental hostility, neighborhood crime, racial discrimination, and socioeconomic risks, throughout childhood and adolescence is linked to health problems in adulthood among Black Americans.
+Moreover, this relationship is mediated by factors such as low self-esteem, depressive symptoms, and a lack of self-control

 Featured Image